cloudmesh-community/book/chapters/faq.md

    may take up to 24 hours for FAQs to appear here.

-Once an FAQ is in the book answered (it may actually be part of another section, TAs will mark the FAQ in piazza, so you can make sure which FAQs are already in the book.
+Once an FAQ is in the book answered (it may actually be part of another section, TA's will mark the FAQ in piazza, so you can make sure which FAQs are already in the book.
 We recommend to look in the book as there could be information in it that you otherwise missed.

 ## Can I assume that all information is in the FAQ to do the class?

-No. The class book will be our main source of information not just a single file.
+No. The class book will be our main source of information not just a collection of FAQ's.

-## How do I find all FAQs on Piazza?
+## How do I find all FAQ's in Piazza?

 Two ways exist